SaiBhargav9903/bus-ticket-booking-system/updated README.md

 Basic Information:

-Language used: Java,
+Language used: Java

-Coding Tool used: Eclipse IDE,
+Coding Tool used: Eclipse IDE

-Type: Desktop Application,
+Type: Desktop Application

-Database used: Built-in array string generated.
+Database used: Built-in array string generated

 About Bus Ticket reservation System:

 The Bus Ticket reservation System was built using only Java programming language.
-This application is a user-friendly kind of system that can easily fit to your needs.
-The application provide you a basic function that allow user to book the passenger seat for a bus ride.
+This application is a user-friendly kind of system that can easily fit to your needs.The application provide you a basic function that allow user to book the passenger seat for a bus ride.
 The transaction area is where the passenger pay the book bus seat.
 The system has function that will automatically calculate the total payment with an added discount percentage.

 Features:

-Destination is already pre-coded,
+Destination is already pre-coded

-Display the List of Destination,
+Display the List of Destination

-Book a Passenger Seats,
+Book a Passenger Seats

-Automatically Calculate the billing process,
+Automatically Calculate the billing process

-Payment Transaction.
+Payment Transaction